Alexander's Star

 Alexander's Star in a solved state.

-Alexander's Star is a puzzle similar to the Rubik's Cube, in the shape of a great dodecahedron.
+Alexander's Star is a puzzle similar to the Rubik's Cube, resembling a great dodecahedron.

 History

 Alexander's Star was invented by Adam Alexander, an American mathematician, in 1980.
 It was patented on 26 March 1985, with US patent number 4,506,891, and sold by the Ideal Toy Company.

 It came in two varieties: painted surfaces or stickers.
 Since the design of the puzzle practically forces the stickers to peel with continual use, the painted variety is likely a later edition.

 Description

 The puzzle has 30 moving pieces, which rotate in star-shaped groups of five around its outermost vertices.
 The purpose of the puzzle is to rearrange the moving pieces so that each star is surrounded by five faces of the same color, and opposite stars are surrounded by the same color.
 This is equivalent to solving just the edges of a six-color Megaminx.

 The puzzle is solved when each pair of parallel planes is made up of only one colour.
 To see a plane, however, one has to look past the five pieces on top of it, all of which have different colours than the plane being solved.

 If considering the pentagonal regions as faces, like in the great dodecahedron represented by Schläfli symbol {5,5/2}, then the requirement is for all faces to be monochrome (same color) and for opposite faces to share the same color.

 The puzzle does not turn smoothly, due to its unique design.